Surfshark Review: Quick Expert Summary

 Next, I manually connected to a server in the US, and my speeds decreased by around 60% — even so, I still maintained fast speeds, as sites continued to load instantly, HD videos loaded instantly and didn’t buffer, and 4K videos only took 1–2 seconds to load and there was only minor buffering at the start of the videos.
 Plus, it only took me 6–7 minutes to download a 9 GB file.

-I also like how you can enable speed metrics in Surfshark’s apps, namely the server ping (how long it takes for your device to communicate with the VPN server) and the server load, which shows how many active users are connected to a VPN server.
-These metrics help you find the fastest servers.
-Unfortunately, it’s very easy to miss the button that turns on the speed metrics, so I wish Surfshark would display the speed metrics by default, like Private Internet Access and Proton VPN.
+I also like how you can enable speed metrics in Surfshark’s apps, namely the server ping (how long it takes for your device to communicate with the VPN server).
+But I wish Surfshark would display the speed metrics by default, like Private Internet Access and Proton VPN, and it would be great if the servers were color-coded (to identify the fastest ones).

 The provider’s server network is powered by its proprietary Nexus technology, which connects all of its servers together — that way, user traffic is routed through a whole network of servers instead of just one server within the network.
 This allows Surfshark to optimize its traffic to provide faster, more stable connections, and to also provide better privacy by regularly changing users’ IP addresses without disconnecting them from the server.